|© Copyright, 2007-2011 Sensorize Sensorized All rights reserved.

 Autism Treatment Center of America

-Autism Treatment Center, by The Option Institute A powerful and effective treatment for children and adults, this
+Autism Treatment Center, by The Option Institute A powerful and effective treatment for children and

-healing and growth.
+for extraordinary healing and growth.

 Strategies for SPD and autism in the classroom.